teach-afp/www/input/lab2.md

 **For grades 4 and 5**

-Turn your Replay monad into a monad transformer `ReplayT m`, so that any underlying monad can be used, instead of only the IO monad.
+Turn your replay monad into a monad transformer `ReplayT m`, so that any underlying monad can be used, instead of only the IO monad.
 Add a function `liftR` for lifting computations from the underlying monad.
 Define `Replay` in terms of `ReplayT`: